-Let us now consider the structure and the latitudinal variation of the position and strength of the electrojet during the various phases of the analysed storm.
-The eastward (EE) and westward electrojet (WE) can exist in the daytime sector at latitudes of the auroral zone($\sim 60^{\circ} < MLat < 70^{\circ}$), while poleward of it, at latitudes of the auroral oval (\sim 73°<MLat<79°), the currents of the polar electrojet (PE) can appear.
+Let us now consider the structure and the latitudinal variation of the position and strength of the electrojet during the various phases of the analyzed storm.
+The eastward (EE) and westward electrojet (WE) can exist in the daytime sector at latitudes of the auroral zone ($\sim 60^{\circ} < MLat < 70^{\circ}$), while poleward of it, at latitudes of the auroral oval (\sim $73^{\circ} < MLat < 79^{\circ}$), the currents of the polar electrojet (PE) can appear.
 The direction of the PE, however, can be eastward or westward.
-This is determined by the sign of the IMF By component: eastward current in the PE for By>0, and westward for By<0.
-In the nighttime sector, the current is westward directed (WE) in the majority 270 of cases at auroral latitudes.
-Fig. 2 shows the direction, MLat, and strength of the Hall currents along the orbit for dayside (left column) and nightside (right column) sectors as obtained from scalar measurements of the geomagnetic variations corresponding to the modelled current variations of Ritter et al. (2004b).
-The current direction is related to the orientation of the satellite orbit: positive currents point eastward for the descending orbital parts and westward for the ascending.
-The auroral electrojet current flow is assumed to be in strict east-west direction due to method constraints.
+This is determined by the sign of the IMF B_y component; the eastward current in the PE is $B_y > 0$ and the westward is $B{y} < 0$.
+In the nighttime sector, the current is directed westward (WE) in the majority of cases at auroral latitudes.
+Figure 2 shows the direction, MLat, and strength of the Hall currents along the orbit for dayside (left column) and nightside (right column) sectors as obtained from the scalar measurements of the geomagnetic variations corresponding to the modelled current variations of Ritter et al. (2004b).
+The current direction is related to the orientation of the satellite orbit; positive currents point eastward for the descending orbital parts and westward for the ascending.
+The auroral electrojet current flow is assumed to be in a strict eastwest direction due to method constraints.
 It is obvious that the quantity, locations, and intensity of the peaks along the latitudinal current intensity distribution vary in the course of the storm development.
-A close correlation of the EE and WE can be expected for the AU and AL indices, respectively, which are regarded as a measure of the auroral electrojets from the ground.
+A close correlation of the EE with the WE can be expected for the AU and AL indices, respectively, which are regarded as a measure of the auroral electrojets from the ground.
 We are considering, however, magnetic records along the satellite orbit well above the ionospheric current layer.

-Observations related to SymH variations
+4.1 Observations related to SymH variations

-The latitudinal variation of the position and strength of the EE is shown in Fig. 2, left panels.
-During the orbits 16229 and 16230, one singular peak of eastward current was observed, which occurred at MLat = 63.4° and MLat = 64.0° with intensities of 1.0 A/m and 0.6 A/m, respectively.
-This means that the EE peak current diminishes in intensity with increasing disturbances according to the SymH index and shifts to higher latitudes.
-During the orbits 16231-16233 (in the substorms interval and at the beginning of the main storm phase), one can clearly note two intense peaks: one of the eastward current (EE), and another of the westward current (WE - the westward electrojet).
-The EE peak during orbit 16231 amounts to $\sim 1.83 \ A/m$ at MLat = 56.3° , decreasing in the course of the next orbit to 0.94 A/m at MLat = 63.9°.
+The latitudinal variation of the position and strength of the EE is shown in Fig. 2 in the left panels.
+During the orbits 16229 and 16230, one singular peak of the eastward current was observed, which occurred at $MLat = 63.4^{\circ}$ and MLat = 64.0° with intensities of 1.0 and 0.6 A m-1, respectively.
+This means that the EE peak current diminishes in intensity, with increasing disturbances according to the SymH index and shifts to higher latitudes.
+During the orbits 16231-16233 (in the substorm interval and at the beginning of the main storm phase), one can clearly note two intense peaks: one of the eastward current (EE) and another of the westward current (WE - the westward electrojet).
+The EE peak during orbit 16231 amounts to ~ 1.83 Å m-1 at MLat = 56.3°, decreasing in the course of the next orbit to $0.94\,\mathrm{A}\,\mathrm{m}^{-1}$ at $MLat = 63.9^{\circ}.$